-Christmas music fans believe it is never too early to start planning your gift list for the holiday season.
+Christmas music fans believe its never too early to start planning your gift list for the holiday season.
 Do you have a relative that is hard to please and who has almost everything?
 Are you bored with giving out gift cards at Christmas?
-If so, buying your friends, family, and co-workers some feel good Christmas songs would be a wonderful way to spread the Christmas cheer.
+If so, buying your friends, family, and co-workers some feel-good Christmas songs would be a wonderful way to spread the Christmas cheer.
 Most people like holiday songs and it is something people can play during Christmas and remember you by.
-In this hub I will discuss a few Christmas albums that would make good gifts, or you may just decide that you want to add these sparkling gems to your own collection.
+In this hub, I will discuss a few Christmas albums that would make good gifts, or you may just decide that you want to add these sparkling gems to your own collection.
 Are you looking for a unique Christmas album?
 If so, check out the wonderful album December by the Moody Blues and I promise you will not regret it.
 Do you prefer a classic album such as The Christmas Song by Nat King Cole?
 When I was little I used to think my mom was annoying for listening to Nat King Cole because I thought he was way too old fashioned, but eventually, his beautiful voice won me over and I have been listening to him every Christmas since.
 Now is the perfect time to consider what Christmas songs might make wonderful gifts for family and friends.
 Also, buying a Christmas CD to put in a small stocking for each of your co-worker's is a good way to plan ahead for the upcoming season.
 Do your friends and family eschew CD's and opt for MP3 players?
 If so, purchase a few digital downloads for your loved ones, which will give them a way to sample these Christmas delights.

 December By The Moody Blues